-We brought more than 20 years' experience to KLP.
+We bring more than 20 years' experience to KLP.
 We can harness worldwide resources to achieve efficiency and customer satisfaction.

-At DP World Kigali, we have more than 200 staff who make trade happen every day.
+In Kigali, we have more than 200 staff who make trade happen every day.
 We know that people are our most important asset, and we care for and assist our staff to achieve their full potential through various comprehensive training, learning and development programmes.